Frequently asked questions

 Domestic animals are not permitted in the Cooloola Recreation Area, except under permit or authority, including travelling in vehicles, vessels and trailers through the recreation area.

-See things to know before you go for further information on permitted areas for pets.
+See before you visit for further information on permitted areas for pets.

 What sort of vehicle is suitable to drive in Cooloola?